 Smart Cells use industry standard stem cell enumeration technology.
 We participate in the UK NEQAS CD34 stem cell enumeration scheme which ensure that our testing is reliable and accurate.

-However, you are taking a pioneering decision to store your baby’s stem cells and potentially secure their wellbeing.
+We appreciate that you are taking a pioneering decision to store your baby’s stem cells and potentially secure their wellbeing.
 For this reason we are proud to be the first company in the UK to offer this service.
-Our focus is you, the customer, and we are the only company to provide you with a comparison table that doesn’t just favour ourselves.
+Our focus is you, the customer.

-We don’t need to play with the truth.
-We take a unique view of comparisons and think it is best to be open and honest about the information we provide to you.
-See for yourself by checking out our comparison table.
+We won’t play with the truth.
+Our view is to be open and honest about the information we provide to you.
+See for yourself by checking the table below.

 |Company||Smart Cells||Future Health||Cells 4 Life|

 |Founders of private cord blood storage in the UK|